Frequently Asked NSG™ Questions

 Graft-versus-host-disease (GVHD) occurs when mature immune cells mount an immune attack on the mouse.
 This is a possibility any time the immune cells are sourced directly from human blood (PBMCs).
-It also happens when mature mouse immune cells are injected, if the cells come from any strain with a background other than NOD/ShiLt.
-GVHD usually sets in within 3-4 weeks after injection of human PBMCs.
+It also happens when mature mouse immune cells are injected, if the cells come from any strain with a a major histocompatibility complex (MHC) haplotye that is not matched to NOD/ShiLt.
+GVHD usually sets in within 3-4 weeks (depending on cell dose and whether or not mice were irradiated) after injection of human PBMCs.
 NSG™ mice without MHC class I show delayed onset of GVHD.

 When can a humanized NSG™ mouse be used for vaccine studies?